ZPinjun/My_Website/content/project/2019.07_Tetris game based on FPGA and VGA protocol/index.md

   focal_point = "Smart"
 +++

-# Summer Project of Measurement and Control
+# Summer Camp of Measurement and Control

-We took part in 2019 summer project of measurement and control in Weihai, China.
+We took part in 2019 summer camp of measurement and control in Weihai, China.
 See details about [Admission Notice](http://tce.hit.edu.cn/news/1488) 、[News](https://www.hitwh.edu.cn/2019/0715/c1307a110158/page.htm) and [Brochure](https://a.eqxiu.com/s/CEA14EuC?eqrcode=1&share_level=5&from_user=202004275378cf24&from_id=8f96cfe4-c&share_time=1587953016799&from=timeline&isappinstalled=0)。

-This year's summer project is held in Weihai, from July 14th to July 26th.
+This year's camp project is held in Weihai, from July 14th to July 26th.
 I submitted the registration form on June 25 and received the admission notice on July 4.

 # Project